Guide To Managing WordPress With Softaculous

 Want to change your WordPress site name?
 You can do so via Softaculous.
 Provide your preferred site name and click the Save Site Info button.

-The WordPress Manager gives you the option to change your WordPress dashboard's admin user or other users' password.
+The WordPress Manager gives you the option to change your WordPress dashboard's admin user or other users' passwords.

 To change ANY user account's password: